rahulkarda/crypto-info-api/README.md

 ## Getting Started

-Simply visit: <a href="https://crypto-info-api.herokuapp.com/">https://crypto-info-api.herokuapp.com/</a> and read our documentation to learn how to interact with our API!
-If you would like to help us out, feel free to create issues through our github repo.
+Simply visit: <a href="https://crypto-info-api.cyclic.app/">https://crypto-info-api.cyclic.app/</a> and read our documentation to learn how to interact with our API!
+If you would like to help us out, feel free to create issues through our GitHub repo.

 <p align="right">(<a href="#top">back to top</a>)</p>